codepr/pokespeare/README.md

-The task is pretty simple but I tried to implement it with an eye for maintenability and extensibility of the code, for this reason the final result can seem a bit of an overkill in some parts but I also written some hints on the code to express my opinions on what could have been a better choice to take.
+The task is pretty simple but I tried to implement it with an eye for maintenability and extensibility of the code, for this reason the final result can seem a bit of an overkill in some parts but I also wrote some hints on the code to express my opinions on what could have been a better choice to take.

 ### Frameworks & libraries